 What is the difference between the Solstice and the Equinox?

-The Summer Solstice is always the longest day of the year, no matter which side of the equator you live upon.
-This means that if you live in the northern hemisphere, the year’s longest day will be on or around June 21.
-And, if you live in the Southern Hemisphere, the longest day of the year will be on or around December 21.
+The June Solstice is the longest day of the year in the Northern Hemisphere, while the December Solstice is the longest day of the year in the Southern Hemisphere.
+In other words, if you live in the Northern Hemisphere, the year’s longest day will be on or around June 20 or 21, and in rare cases even on the 22nd.
+If you live in the Southern Hemisphere, the longest day of the year will be on or around December 20-21.

-Many cultures have held solstice celebration rituals for thousands of years.
-Traditional summer solstice rituals and celebrations were influenced by the spiritual meaning of the summer solstice and other cultural influences.
+Many cultures have held summer solstice celebration rituals for thousands of years.
+Traditional summer solstice rituals and celebrations were influenced by the spiritual significance of the summer solstice and other cultural factors, including, but not limited to, paganism in pre-Christian times.
+Scroll down to learn more and read about fun ways to celebrate summer with kids, family, friends, or your community.
+You might also enjoy these Fun Summer Activities for Kids.

 The Spiritual Meaning of Summer Solstice